Skip to main content

 People who get fibroids

-Fibroids are common, with about 1 in 3 women developing them at some point in their life.
+Fibroids are common, with about one in three women developing them at some point in their life.
 They most often occur in women aged 30 to 50.

-Fibroids are thought to develop more frequently in women of African-Caribbean origin.
+Fibroids are thought to develop more often in women of African-Caribbean origin.

 They occur more often in women who are overweight.
 This is because being overweight increases the level of oestrogen in the body.